 Queen will undoubtedly keep climbing the list.
 They started in 1970 and are still creating music and touring today, albeit with a new vocalist.
 Freddy Mercury was a huge part of their success, but their new singers are great as well.
-Their pop rock and arena rock music is well-received, so much so that many of us are coming to dislike some of their most popular songs since they still get played too much.
+Their pop-rock and arena rock music is well received, so much so that many of us are coming to dislike some of their most popular songs since they still get played too much.

 Their songs are so powerful that they've become go-to anthems for fans in sports stadiums.
-They've won all the awards, done some of the best movie soundtracks ever (like for the awesome Flash Gordon film and Highlander), and have had a biographical movie created about the band.
+They've won all the awards, done some of the best movie soundtracks ever (like for the awesome "Flash Gordon" film and "Highlander"), and had a movie based on the band.
 That's when you know you've hit the big time.

 Whiney Houston remains the most awarded female artist of all time.
-She's the first and only musician to have 7 singles in a row all reach number-one on the U.S. Billboard Hot 100 chart.
-Her transition into acting was a great move, because she also created the soundtrack for The Bodyguard which is one of the best-selling records of all time.
+She's the first and only singer to have seven singles in a row all reaching #1 on the U.S. Billboard Hot 100 chart.
+Her transition into acting was a great move because she also created the soundtrack for "The Bodyguard", which is one of the bestselling records of all time.

-Like others, she was given an honorific nickname or two, known as The Voice in the music industry and sometimse the Queen of Pop.
+Like others, she was given an honorific or two, known as "The Voice" in the music industry and sometimes the "Queen of Pop".
 She's in pretty much every list of the best singers ever and her pleasant mezzo-soprano range doesn't hurt.
 She's probably named as an influence by other artists more than anyone else, too.

 Following the list any further than this gets less interesting, especially since the names become less well known and they have such a long way to go to crack into even the top 20, so we'll stop there.
-I hope they can do it though since a little shake-up is always fun news.
+I hope they can do it though since a little shake-up is always fun.